HOW TO WATCH:

 The federal government's malicious meddling has led to the rise of an independence movement that has slowly grown in strength and resolve.
 Over the past two years, pandemic lockdowns have only served to fan the flames of the independence movement — sparking a fire that may never be extinguished.

-In this documentary, Kian Simone travels across Alberta to explore the province's rich history and meet the people behind the growing independence movement as he investigates what caused a passive anger to reach a tipping point.
+In this documentary, Kian Simone travels across Alberta to explore the province's rich history and meet the people behind the growing independence movement as he investigates what caused a wave of passive anger to reach a tipping point.